BNY: Privately owned public space agreement violation

 According to a New York City Comptroller audit in April 2017, BNY Mellon was in violation of a privately owned public space (POPS) agreement for at least 15 years.
 In constructing the 101 Barclay Street building in Lower Manhattan, BNY Mellon had received a permit allowing modification of height and setback regulations in exchange for providing a lobby accessible to the general public 24 hours a day.
 Auditors and members of the public had been unable to access or assess the lobby for many years, and were actively prevented from doing so by BNY Mellon security.

-In September 2018, the company began to permit public access to a portion of the lobby.
+In September 2018, the company began permitting public access to a portion of the lobby.
 However, BNY Mellon remains in violation of its agreement, as the lobby must be accessible to the public 24 hours a day.
-As of early 2021 the city Comptroller reported that company security personnel prevented auditors from entering or photographing the lobby and was seeking to have the "public lobby" designation removed.
+An audit by the New York City Comptroller in 2021 reported that company security personnel prevented auditors from entering or photographing the lobby and was seeking to have the "public lobby" designation removed.
+As of 2026, the lobby is still listed on the New York City government's website as a public space.